 About Me/Sobre mí

 Hola!
-I’m Erika, the founder of Colores de Napa Valley Studio — a bilingual art space where creativity, culture, and community come together.
+I’m Erika Solis, the founder of Colores de Napa Valley Studio — a bilingual art learning studio where creativity, culture, and community come together.

-I’m inspired by my family and mentors who overcame adversity, and I hope to do the same — empowering others, including my own children, to believe in their creativity and their voice.
+I’m inspired by my family and mentors to empower others, including my own children, to believe in their creativity and their voice.

 At Colores de Napa, we mix more than paint — we mix stories, traditions, and dreams.
 From fall leaves to Día de Muertos, from poppies to butterflies, our workshops celebrate the colors that make Napa Valley — and each young artist — unique.